WormBase/db-migration/docs/source/admin/iam-setup.rst

      }]
    }

 Adding or updating this trust relationship can be done via the AWS web console, or via the CLI.
-When doing so via the CLI, the ARN for each policy must be used, so this is not shown here.
+When doing so via the CLI, the fully qualified :term:`ARN` for each policy must be used (not shown here).

 .. code-block:: bash